SymmetryLens: Unsupervised Symmetry Learning via Locality and Density Preservation: Materials and Methods

-In order to avoid an initialization-based bias in the optimization, we initialize the resolving filter with zeros and add Gaussian noise during the early stages of training before computing the loss for each batch.
-The amplitude of the noise is set to decay exponentially with a short time constant (of $\tau = 10$ epochs), which was sufficient:
+\textbf{Noise injection to the resolution filter.} We initialize the resolving filter with zeros and add Gaussian noise during the early stages of training before computing the loss for each batch,